pombase/website/src/docs/documentation/advanced-search.md

 In the Search menu, choose Advanced (or bookmark [${base_url}/query](/query)).

 In the Query panel (top), click one of the links in the list on the left to choose a query type (described below).
+Arrowheads indicate list entries that expand to offer two or more query types, organized in tabs.
 For each query, the interface guides your input.

 ![advanced search page with new query](assets/advanced_search_main.png){width="682"}